SwissFederalArchives/SwissNewsreel/README.md

 # SwissNewsreel

-This R script allows you to extract Swiss Newsreel data from our Search API and visualize it.
+This R script allows you to extract Swiss Newsreel data from our Search API and visualise it.

-It is documented in the [Swiss Federal Arhives' AppLab](http://applab.bar.admin.ch/extract-filmwochenshau-data-from-the-research-api-and-visualise-it).
+It is documented in the [Swiss Federal Archives' AppLab](http://applab.bar.admin.ch/extract-filmwochenshau-data-from-the-research-api-and-visualise-it).